aamodvarma/aamodvarma.github.io/_pages/projects/travergo_article.md

 ---
-title: TraverGo
+title: Harnessing the Power of Ares API for Real-Time Insights in TraverGo’s Chatbot
 author_profile: true
 permalink: /projects/travergo_article
 ---
 {% include base_path %}

-# Harnessing the Power of Ares API for Real-Time Insights in TraverGo's Chatbot

 TraverGo is the 1st place winning hackalytics project at Georgia Tech project for the Traversaal AI challenge.
 TraverGo's hotel search platform is an innovative way to help users find the perfect accommodations.
 Our platform offers powerful features like Neural Search and Sentiment Analysis to help users find their perfect hotel.
 One of its standout features is the seamless integration of a chatbot with the Ares API, ensuring users can get both hotel-specific answers and access real-time information about the surrounding area.
 Let's dive into how this integration works.

-## Why the Ares API?
+# Why the Ares API?

 While your chatbot has a solid knowledge base of hotel descriptions and reviews, there will be times when a user's query goes beyond those confines.
 The Ares API acts as a powerful bridge between our chatbot and the vast knowledge base of Google.
 For instance some questions that a chatbot might find hard to answer are based on: